-a) they shall, at all times, give honest and accurate information regarding their respective credentials, resources and the services they offer;
+a. they shall, at all times, give honest and accurate information regarding their respective credentials, resources and the services they offer;

-- b) they shall not disparage other agencies in any way to advance their own interest at the expense of their competitors; - c) they shall protect the agency's interest and rights to commission (a minimum agency service fee of 15% on gross or 17.65% on net of transactions).
-However, the advertisers and advertising agency may agree in writing on other forms of compensation.
+b. they shall not disparage fellow member-agencies in any way to advance their own interest at the expense of their competitors;

+c. they shall protect their respective interests and rights to fair compensation.